Quaerite et invenietis — "Seek and you will find"

 know people are

-excited about enjoying some fun during their winter or spring vacation
+excited about enjoying some fun during their winter vacation

 breaks, and California has fantastic places to see and enjoy.
 For